ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 4 Death
 ...

-To properly execute the script, the output needs to be sorted afterwards.
+To get a proper output, it needs to be sorted afterwards.
 To do it in one step type the following:

 ```sh
 $ awk -f insertprefixestopath.awk inputfile1 inputfile2 | sort -V
 ```

 -Example output-
 Step 0: Q78 Basel